 The story continues with his son Franco, who completed his studies in watch-making in Geneva and dedicated himself to jewelry and gemstones after absorbing the art from his father and the goldsmith masters he had been working with at the family workshop.
 Since the 70s, Franco has been expressing his creativity also as a painter and sculptor, encouraged by many contemporary artists he met along the way.
 The survival of the historic shop in Piazza Duomo was again put to the test by the 1966 flood of the Arno.

-The Historic Shop of Piazza Duomo in Florence, dating back to the end of the 19th century, with the personal contribution of Francesca Torrini and her son Guido, continues to play its institutional role as a “first window” and permanent exhibition of the entire production by the Torrini Goldsmith Lineage.
+Today, the Historic Shop of Piazza Duomo in Florence, dating back to the end of the 19th century, with the personal contribution of Francesca Torrini and her son Guido, continues to play its institutional role as a “first window” and permanent exhibition of the entire production by the Torrini Goldsmith Lineage.

 Even the choice to own and preserve its own brand (the Signum of Jacopus) over the centuries, to use it and pass it on to future generations, highlights the Family’s awareness of its own history as a forerunner of the real “Made in Italy”.

 After 650 years, the Signum, the old trademark registered by Jacopus, is still the symbol of the historic shop Torrini and their jewelry creations.